openreplay/documentation/content/tutorials/omnisearch.md

 ---
-title: "Taking advantage of the Omnisearch"
+title: "OmniSearch"
-metaTitle: "Taking advantage of the Omnisearch"
+metaTitle: "Taking advantage of the OmniSearch"
 metaDescription: "Take advantage of the powerful search feature of OpenReplay"
 ---